swiss-territorial-data-lab/proj-rooftops/README.md

 ### Hardware

-The scripts have been run with Ubuntu 20.04 OS on a 32 GiB RAM machine with 16 GiB GPU (NVIDIA Tesla T4)
+The scripts have been run with Ubuntu 20.04 OS on a 32 GiB RAM machine with 16 GiB GPU (NVIDIA Tesla T4)  <!-- That's our installation, not a requirement.
+A requirement would be to have a CUDA-compatible GPU. -->

 ### Installation